abhinavvv03/Rubber-Duckey/Need-help-please.-(Rubber-Ducky)(Network-info-grabber).md

 ***
 Edit by berkeley_blue:

 I haven't checked your code but I have a working one.
-You need to change "SENDER","PASSWORD" and "RECIEVER".
+You need to change "SENDER", "PASSWORD" and "RECEIVER".
 Original author is Siem.
 I did little changes.

 ```